orktes/atom-react/_features/5_htmltojsx.md

   src: assets/HTMLtoJSX.m4v
 ---

 HTML to JSX conversion helps you to port your old HTML markup to JSX.
-This feature also comes handy when your copy & pasting code from for example the Bootstrap documentation.
+This feature also comes handy when you copy & pasting code from for example the Bootstrap documentation.
 Feature can be used from the command palette, edit menu or from the context menu.